DukeRobotics/robosub-ros/foxglove/shared/ros-typescript-generator/README.md

 # ROS TypeScript Generator
 A CLI for generating typescript interfaces and enums from ros `.msg`, `.srv`, and `.action` files.

 This package has been modified to provide support for the conversion of custom messages without ROS message dependencies.
+Note that `@foxglove/rosmsg` has been updated from `^1.0.1` to `^5.0.2` in order to make the necessary modifications.
 The [original package](https://github.com/Greenroom-Robotics/ros-typescript-generator) was created by Greenroom Robotics.

 ## Example
 This `RemoteLaunchInfo.msg`